cosmos/cosmos-sdk-docs/versioned_docs/version-0.47/integrate/tooling/00-protobuf.md

 # Protocol Buffers

-It is known that Cosmos SDK uses protocol buffers extensively, this document is meant to provide a guide on how it is used in the cosmos-sdk.
+It is known that Cosmos SDK uses protocol buffers extensively, this docuemnt is meant to provide a guide on how it is used in the cosmos-sdk.

 To generate the proto file, the Cosmos SDK uses a docker image, this image is provided to all to use as well.
-The latest version is `ghcr.io/cosmos/proto-builder:0.11.2`
+The latest version is `ghcr.io/cosmos/proto-builder:0.12.x`

 Below is the example of the Cosmos SDK's commands for generating, linting, and formatting protobuf files that can be reused in any applications makefile.